US

 have opposed and/or resisted US military solutions involving invasion,

-occupation, production of weapons of mass destruction, use of weapons, and/or threats
+occupation, production of weapons of mass destruction, use of weapons, and/or

-cooperation.
-The Memorial will
+global cooperation.
+The Memorial

-serve as a shared public symbol to remind all who visit - US citizens and
+will serve as a shared public symbol to remind all who visit - US citizens and

 foreign guests - that Americans value peace.
 With pro-peace and antiwar